WebOrigami/docs/src/content/pattern/serve.md

 {{ functions/traverse }}
 ```

-The graph itself is acting as a web site router.
+The tree itself is acting as a web site router.

-## Handle requests using a graph
+## Handle requests using a tree

-Putting these together, we can build a listener function that uses a graph to respond to HTTP requests.
+Putting these together, we can build a listener function that uses a tree to respond to HTTP requests.

 ```{{'js'}}
 /* In src/deep/serve.js */